arabianightsclub/whitepaper/_docs/tokenomics/lamp.md

 Token: LAMP

-**LAMP Vesting Mechanics**:

-* To ensure the longevity of the LAMP project, 30% of LAMP earnings will be re-distributed to LAMP Liquidity Pool every month.
-* Provide our wallet address when you purchase LAMP to become a Club member.
-* More perks and vesting schedule will be added to the list in the future.

-For LAMP token distribution and vesting schedule, please visit http://www.arabianightsclub.com/roadmap

-**LAMP Earning Mechanics**:

-* LAMP earning is only available to LAMPS that reaches to Level 30.

-* It is mandatory requirement to have AT LEAST 3 LAMP in order to start earning LAMP.

 **Earning Formula**:

 The more LAMP, the higher the earning.
 LAMP earning formula will be released once the earning is enabled.